-The primary teaching approach in this class will be collaborative learning.
+The primary teaching approach in this class will be collaborative learning, in both online format and two intensive Saturday Sessions.
 Materials in the course will be presented through discussion, lectures, group work, and media presentations.
 Students will be responsible for all materials presented in class and all outside assignments.
 Assigned readings and topics for the day are outlined in the Schedule and students are expected to come to class prepared to discuss the assignments.